GEDI: A Graph-based End-to-end Data Imputation Framework: Experiment

 \subsubsection{Experiment setting}

-Given a dataset with input feature matrix $X \in R^{N \times d}$, we create a random test missing mask $M^t \in \{0, 1\}^{N \times d}$ according to 5 different missing rate $\{0.1, 0.2, 0.3, 0.4, 0.5\}$ (e.g., 0.1 represents there is 10 percent of values missing in the mask).
-Additionally, we generate a random validation missing mask $M^v \in \{0, 1\}^{N \times d}$ with a missing rate of 0.1 and the observed values in $X$ according to the missing mask $M^v \odot M^t$ is used to compute an imputation error for validation.
+GEDI is trained under the mean imputation loss under this setting to evaluate the performance of the imputation model.
+Given an input feature matrix $X \in R^{N \times k}$, a random test missing mask $M^t \in \{0, 1\}^{N \times k}$ is created according to the missing rate of 0.1 to 0.5 (e.g., 0.1 represents 10 percent of values missing).
+Additionally, we generate a random validation missing mask $M^v \in \{0, 1\}^{N \times k}$ with a missing rate of 0.1 and the observed values in $X$ according to the missing mask $M^v \odot M^t$ is used to compute an imputation error for validation.
 All neural network models employ early stopping.

-The evaluation metric for the task is the mean imputation error across all features, where the error of different types of features is calculated differently: normalized root mean square error for numerical features, accuracy error for categorical variables, and displacement error for ordinal variables~\cite{nazabal2020handling}.
+The evaluation metric for the task is defined as the mean imputation error across all features, where the error of jth feature is calculated as normalized root mean square error for numerical features, accuracy error for categorical variables, and displacement error for ordinal variables (Following the work proposed in~\cite{nazabal2020handling}).